 Project Ref.
-No: CT24/EMPR/07/22 This report is the property of the sponsor, Sharples Environmental Services cc (SES), who may make allowance to publish it, in whole provided that: a.
+No: CT24 Conditions of Use: This report is the property of the sponsor, Sharples Environmental Services cc (SES), who may make allowance to publish it, in whole provided that: a.
 Approval for copy is obtained from SES. b.
-SES is acknowledged in the publication.
-Conditions of Use: c.
 SES is acknowledged in the publication. c.
 SES is indemnified against and claim for damages that may result from publication of specifications, recommendations or statements that is not administered or controlled by SES. d.
 That approval is obtained from SES if this report is to be used for the purposes of sale, publicity or advertisement.
 SES accepts no responsibility for failure to follow the recommended program.